 To the right is a reproduction of Alfred Wegeners reconstruction of the continents.
 Remember that large portions of the geologic community rejected his hypothesis of contiental drift.
 Image from http://rst.gsfc.nasa.gov/Sect2/Sect2_1b.html .

-What is best line to try and match continental margins wit?
+What is best line to try and match continental margins with?
 Ostensibly it is the contact between continental and oceanic crust.
 However, that is deeply buried underneath the passive margin sediments.
 In addition, the contact can be either fairly sharp or transitional.
-Typically people doing computer reconstructions have taken a certain bathymetric level along the slope as the division between continent and ocean.
+Typically people doing computer reconstructions have taken a certain bathymetric level along the continental slope as the division between continent and ocean.
 The goodness of the fit can be described mathematically.

 What modification processes will create gaps or overlaps in reconstructions (or should the fit be perfect, and why or why not)?

-Reconstruction only provides constraint at more or less one point in geologic history.
+Such reconstruction/fitting of continental margins only provides constraint at more or less one point in geologic history.

 B) Reversal of seafloor spreading history.

-E) Matching zircons with Precambrian provenance: A new method that has been utilized a lot in the last decade is the dating of detrital zircons in sediments or metasediments.
+E) Matching zircons with Precambrian provenance: A relatively new method that has been utilized a lot in the last decade is the dating of detrital zircons in sediments or metasediments.
 The frequency distribution of the zircon populations can then be correlated with likely basement sources, and in this way different continental fits can be tested.
 Part of the idea is that terranes shedding zircons through erosion have a fairly distinct signature, a fingerprint of sorts.

-Image to the right is from Gehrels et al., Constraints on the Age and Provenance of the Chugach Accretionary Complex from Detrital Zircons in the Sitka Graywacke near Sitka, Alaska as found at pubs.usgs.gov/pp/pp1709f/pp1709f.pdf .
+Image to the right is from Gehrels et al., Constraints on the Age and Provenance of the Chugach Accretionary Complex from Detrital Zircons in the Sitka Graywacke near Sitka, Alaska; as found at pubs.usgs.gov/pp/pp1709f/pp1709f.pdf .
 Note the distinct difference between the two histograms.
 They suggest that these sediments had distinctly different source terranes, in this case fairly young terranes.

-All sorts of plate animations and maps.
+The results: all sorts of plate animations and maps.

 Major continental masses involved: South America, Africa, Antarctica, India, Australia (see image below).